RetroPie/RetroPie-Docs/docs/EmulationStation.md

 Since ES version 2.6.0 you can create a custom list of games.
 You can group games by any category you want.
 Examples: shoot'em ups, beat'em ups, Street Fighter, RPGs, Batman, TMNT, Mega Man or any other category you can think.

+If the name of the collection you're creating matches an unused theme folder, it will be shown in the main carousel as a new system entry.
+If there's no matching theme folder for the name you selected, it will be grouped under a new "My Collections" carousel system entry.

-In the example below we'll create a custom collection to group Mega Man games. **Note: You need a keyboard to type the name of your custom collection**.
+In the example below we'll create a custom collection to group Mega Man games. **Note: You can either choose to create a collection based on an unused theme folder, or if creating from scratch you'll need a keyboard to type the name of your custom collection**.

 1. press `Start` to access the ES main menu and then select "**GAME COLLECTIONS SETTINGS**".